-Then, I went to IKEA and watched the pros, the Kitchen Planners, use it and picked up a few tricks.
-After that, it played nice with me and it quickly became my favourite night time activity.
+Then, I went to IKEA and watched the pros — the IKEA Kitchen Specialists — use it and picked up a few tricks.
+After that, the IKEA Kitchen Planner played nice with me and it quickly became my favourite night time activity.
 Because what’s better than watching kitchen doors transform from BROKHULT to RINGHULT?
 Sigh … I have no life.

 If you’re using the IKEA Home Planner for the first time, you’ll need to create a profile so you can save your work.
 You’ll be asked to install a browser plug-in too.
 Once you’ve done that, the fun (and hair pulling) begins.

-Here are 10 useful tips when using the IKEA Home Planner:
+Here are 10 useful tips when using the IKEA Kitchen Planner:

 1. When creating your layout, use “3D Line View” (which is the ugly line drawing version) instead of “Front 3D View”.
-It loads much faster.
+In this view, the IKEA Kitchen Planner loads much faster.
 Switch to “Front 3D View” only when you want to see how it looks in 3D.

 3. Save after every change.
-So if (and when) it hangs, you can quit and load it up again without losing too much in the process.
+So if (and when) it hangs, you can quit the IKEA Kitchen Planner and load it up again without losing too much in the process.